arjunr2/personal-website/docs/pubs.md

 <figure markdown="span">
   ![wali-image2](assets/pubs/Silverline.svg){ width="800rem" }
 </figure>
-*Real-time cyber-physical systems naturally lend themselves to distributed compute, but are programmed monolithically to curb complexity and safety exploits.
+*Real-time cyber-physical systems naturally lend themselves to distributed compute, but are often programmed monolithically to curb complexity and safety exploits.
 Our framework, Silverline, explores programmability and orchestration of distributed applications transparently across wide range of hardware using WebAssembly for lightweight virtualization.*